 Jobs/ Interns/ Visiting Scholars Program

-Currently CCDCOE consists of 38 nations and there are around 80 staff members.
-Each nation is responsible for recruiting experts to their positions.
+Each CCDCOE nation is responsible for recruiting experts to their positions.
 Please contact your national authorities if you are a citizen of a member nation and interested in joining the team of CCDCOE.

 Our aim is to provide interns with an opportunity to experience working in an international environment and enhance their educational experience through practical work assignments.
 To apply for Internship, check the available opportunities and requirements of the specific offers.
 If interested, please send your CV and motivation letter to [email protected].